 The Lions Gate Bridge is named in honour of these distinctive twin peaks and they are a famous natural landmark visible throughout the Lower Mainland.
 The best way to reach these peaks is an 8-hour hike along the Binkert Trail (named after Paul Binkert of the BC Mountaineering Club) from the village of Lions Bay.
 You can also hike to the Lions from the Howe Sound Crest Trail that begins in Cypress Provincial Park.

 Overall, this is probably the hardest hike on the list and you can only the summit the slightly higher 1,646 m (5,400 ft) West Lion (on the left in the picture) because the East Lion is protected in the Vancouver watershed.
 It is recommended to have rock climbing equipment and ropes to summit the West Lion but it can be also reached by a slightly dangerous scramble.

-So, there you have it, ten of the best hikes that you can do in a day around Vancouver.
-If you have your own personal favorite hike in the Coast Mountains that isn’t mentioned please feel free to share it with everyone in the comments.
+So, there you have it, some of the best hikes that you can do in a day around Vancouver.
+If you have your own personal favourite hike in the Coast Mountains that isn’t mentioned please feel free to share it with everyone in the comments.